arigo-software/frontend-development-guidelines/README.md

 ## package.json

-Finally, you have to update the `package.json` file with the following settings to add the supported browsers and activate the pre-commit linting:
+Update the `package.json` file with the following settings to add the supported browsers and activate the pre-commit linting:

 ```
 "browserslist": [